Bitronit/api-docs/source/index.html.md

 uuid    | yes | UUID | Created from client
 iban    | yes | String | IBAN address you want to withdraw

-Available networks can be retrieved from [Get network configuration endpoint](https://docs.bitronit.com/#get-network-configuration)
+Available networks can be retrieved from [Get network configuration endpoint](/#get-network-configuration)

+### Response Format

+For the response format please refer to [Get Fiat Deposit History](/#get-fiat-deposit-history)

 ### Required Scope